 They’ll also assess their barriers to finding and keeping work making sure the placement is the right fit for them.

-Darren McDonell, Community Solutions, DES Performance and Partnership Leader in Rockhampton said AccessAbility Day is a positive experience for both employers and job seekers.
+Darren McDonell is part of the DES team in Rockhampton.
+He said AccessAbility Day is a positive experience for both employers and job seekers.

 “We’re lucky in Rockhampton to have great relationships with local employers.
 They are happy to open their workplaces to people with disability for a day.
 This allows businesses to explore the idea of hiring a person with disability in the future,” said Darren.